 Rain is awesome for trout fishing.
 This is especially true for the first rain of the year or if it has not rained in some time.
 Rain allows for many of the same advantages as cloud cover with some additional benefits.

-As the cooler water falls form the sky and mixes with the waters surface, there is an immediate change in water temperature and clarity.
+As the cooler waterfalls form the sky and mix with the surface of the water, there is an immediate change in water temperature and clarity.
 Trout love this and will often time come to within feet of the surface looking to feed.